Tropicana’s 2009 packaging redesign failure is in my eyes one of the most interesting case studies about branding through packaging design.

 - Packaging is the silent salesman

-Packaging is the last communication element brands have with consumers on the purchasing decision process.
+Packaging is the last communication channel brands have with consumers in the purchasing decision process.
 Its design and content are essential to the brand because it will influence the consumer’s decision at the last minute.
-Tropicana’s consumers didn’t recognize or like the new product design, and therefore decided not to purchase it.
+Tropicana’s consumers didn’t recognize or like the new product design and therefore decided not to purchase it.